 Volvo S90 Recharge T8 hybrid range, MPG, CO2 & charging

-|MPG||CO2||Electric range||Wallbox charge time|
+|Fuel economy||CO2 emissions||Electric range||Wallbox charge time|

 Volvo’s model range was designed with electrification in mind, so the S90 Recharge T8 is a no-compromise plug-in hybrid.
-Short daily commutes to the office or train station can be completed in pure-electric mode, while home charging can take as little as two-and-a-half hours.
+Short daily commutes to the office or train station can be completed in pure-electric mode, while home charging can take as little as five hours.

 Volvo S90 Recharge T8 hybrid range

-Volvo claims it’s possible to travel 35 miles on electric power in the S90 Recharge, but it’s best to take this figure with a pinch of salt.
+Volvo claims it’s possible to travel up to 55 miles on electric power in the S90 Recharge, but it’s best to take this figure with a pinch of salt.
 Achieving this will require a light foot, a fully charged battery and flat roads.
 The range will drop in the winter, if your journey includes hills or faster main roads, and if you make use of some of the car’s features, such as the heated seats and climate control.

-Fully charging using a standard three-pin plug will take around six hours, and you can also buy a 4.5-metre Type 2 charging cable for £50, which provides access to the rapid chargers found in motorway services.
-But a 3.7kW on-board charger as standard means the S90 can charge no faster than that speed, so even when plugged into a 50kW charger, it'll take three hours or more to charge.
+You can also buy a 4.5-metre Type 2 charging cable for access to public rapid chargers.
+But a 3.7kW on-board charger as standard means the S90 can charge no faster than that speed, so even when plugged into a 50kW charger, it'll take five hours or more to fully charge.

 In This Review